This page offers you a myriad of links to:

 Ming is a Biomedical Sciences major.
-He has been a Certified Nursing Assistant for several months, working per diem at a nursing home helping the elderly perform their daily life activities.
+He has been a Certified Nursing Assistant for over a year, working per diem at a nursing home helping the elderly perform their daily life activities.
 Prior to this, he volunteered in the Skilled Nursing Facility in DeGraff Memorial Hospital for 4 years.
 He also volunteers at Goodwill when he has the time.
-He plans to shadow a PA working in family practice and a few other fields to test out which specialty he would be most interested in.
+He regularly shadows a PA working in family practice as well as a few other fields to test out which specialty he would be most interested in.

 Jon Kennedy: Thursday 4:30-5:00 (Allopathic (MD) Medical School, Osteopathic (DO) Medical School, and Early Assurance)

 Jon is completing his BS degree in Biomedical Sciences.
 He became interested in medicine during high school, while volunteering at St. Joseph’s Hospital in his hometown of Syracuse, NY.
 This motivated Jon to get licensed as an Emergency Medical Technician, where he could obtain direct patient care.
 He has also dedicated much of his time to working with individuals with disabilities, as a counselor at MDA camp and New Visions at Onondaga Community College.
 While attending University at Buffalo, Jon shadowed doctors in a variety of specialties, including pediatrics, genetics, ophthalmology, and cardiology.
 In addition, Jon works as a medical assistant at Buffalo Medical Group P.C. and is the president of Alpha Epsilon Delta (AED) National Health Preprofessional Honor Society.
 Outside of academics, Jon enjoys participating in music ensembles on campus as well as playing hockey.